-The fascination for constructive wood sculpting captured me very early.
+The fascination for architecture and wood sculpting captured me very early.
 My first building was a tent-shaped wooden hut, consisting of wooden shingles, built around a large spruce trunk.
 This was followed by small buildings, furniture and other articles of daily use.
 The human-like shape of the chair, its sculptural and performative possibilities began to occupy me more and more.
-Some years ago I decided to put my artistic emphasis on the chair and dedicated my life to it.
-Since then, more and more armchairs and stools have been made of solid wood.
+Some years ago I decided to put my artistic emphasis on the chair as a form for my artistic expression.
+Since then, more and more sculptures in the shape of armchairs and stools have been made of solid wood.
 Each chair is a joyful celebration of functional sculpture, which finds its completion in the use by man (or cat).
-I share my passion for sculptural art by teaching at the Kunst VHS and Sigmund Freud Private University.
+I share my passion for sculptural art by teaching at Universities e.g. University of applied sciences and arts in Ottersberg, Sigmund Freud Private University Vienna, Fachhochschule Wiener Neustadt.

 Studies of object sculpture with Julian Göthe and Pawel Althamer and contextual painting with Ashley Hans Scheirl at the Academy of Fine Arts Vienna, as well as wood restoration.
 Degree: Mag. art.